 Skilled young workers are eager to get their feet in the door of tech companies and will usually accept less income than older workers.
 To a big corporation looking to cut costs, it may make sense to cull out older employees and usher in young workers.
-However, it remains illegal to fire or discriminate against a person solely because of their age.
+However, it remains illegal to fire or discriminates against a person solely because of their age.

 Some of the ways companies try to move out older workers include: